Satyam (2008 film): Plot

 The plot opens with Sathyam, an Assistant Police Commissioner rescuing a hooligan from encounter thirsty cops around the Napier Bridge in Chennai (Hussain Sagar at Hyderabad in Telugu version), only to arrest him later.
 He reminds his fellow cops that a cop's duty is to kill crime not criminals.
 Sathyam meets his first challenge in tracking a mysterious killer of three ministers.
-In the process, he finds the culprit named Manicka Vel, only to receive a rude shock to know his identity.
+In the process, he finds the culprit named Manicka Vel(Prathap Rudra in Telugu version), only to receive a rude shock to know his identity.
 The murderer is none other than a former police officer based in Madurai (Pulivendula in Telugu version), who inspired Sathyam to become an honest police officer.
 Revealing the reason behind his change of mind, the ex-cop says that he is on a killing spree as he failed to set right things in khakhi uniform.

 Sathyam, who throws a challenge at his mentor that he would use the power of law to put the wrongdoers behind the bars, vows to throw light on the illegal activities of the Home minister Kondal Dasan (Kondal Rao in Telugu version), who aims for the Tamil Nadu's/Andhra Pradesh's Chief Minister post.

 In the meantime, he also has a romantic episode with Deivanayaki alias Deiva (Divya in Telugu version), a TV journalist.
 This begins with Deivanayaki suing the locality's children through their parents.
 The children swear vengeance through a 'gangleader' who happens to be none other than Sathyam himself.
 The 'gang' succeeds by making their rival a laughing stock with multiple pranks.
 Annoyance turns to love as Deiva and Sathyam get to know each other better.